frestr/armshaker/README.md

                             but lowers the chance of the fuzzer crashing in case hidden instructions with certain side-effects
                             are found.
 It also enables some additional options.
-    -C, --cond              On AArch32: Set the condition flags in the CPSR to match the condition prefix in the instruction encoding.
+    -c, --cond              On AArch32: Set the condition flags in the CPSR to match the condition prefix in the instruction encoding.
 This ensures that undefined instructions
                             with a normally non-matching condition prefix won't